sentient-agi/Sentient-Agent-Framework/src/sentient_agent_framework/interface/README.md

     Hook --> Event : emits
 ```

-#### Request Interface
+#### Request
-The `Request` interface defines the specification for HTTP requests to an agent (requests would be sent by Sentient Chat - agent developers are not responsible for building and sending these requests).
+The `Request` interface defines the specification for HTTP requests to an agent (requests are sent to the agent's `/assist` endpoint by Sentient Chat - agent developers are not responsible for building these requests).

 ```mermaid
 classDiagram